New York City Motorcycle Accident Attorney

 - Burn injuries and road rash

-Many of these injuries will require long-term medical care like physical therapy, rehabilitation, and occupational therapy.
+Many of these injuries will require long-term medical care like physical therapy, rehabilitation and occupational therapy.
 If another person or party caused your motorcycle accident, you can claim these medical expenses as damages in a lawsuit.

-Contact an NYC Motorcycle Accident Lawyer If You Were Injured
+Contact An NYC Motorcycle Accident Lawyer If You Were Injured

 As a motorcycle accident victim, you likely sustained serious injuries.
 You may have had to stay in the hospital, undergo tests, and receive surgeries or other types of treatments.
 Meanwhile, you’re missing work and income.
 The accident may have totaled your motorcycle or caused thousands of dollars in repairs.
 Who will pay for these losses?
 If you weren’t entirely at fault for the incident, there could be one or more parties legally responsible for compensating you.
 It’s up to you to take the right steps and obtain the money you need to move forward.

-“I feel so blessed to have had Meirowitz & Wasserberg Law Firm represent my Husband and I in a great time of need in our lives. l highly recommend this firm.
+“I feel so blessed to have had Meirowitz & Wasserberg Law Firm represent my Husband and me in a great time of need in our lives. l highly recommend this firm.
 Daniel Wasserberg was the most personable, caring lawyer one could ever have.
-He was always there for our every need with compassion, loyalty and sincerity.
+He was always there for our every need with compassion, loyalty, and sincerity.
 He truly cares about his clients.
 I learned to love this man as a Son.”